Skip to main content

 • NETWORK: The registration failed because of missing network connection, try again when network is back.

-• VAPID_REQUIRED: Your application doesn’t support VAPID, you can exclude this distributor from the list of available distributors, and act as you were unregistered.
+• VAPID_REQUIRED: Your application doesn’t support VAPID, you can exclude this distributor from the list of available distributors, and act as if you were unregistered.

 On Android